IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 Course grades are based on the following items.
 For the weighting, see the Canvas panel on the right-hand side of this web page.
-Grading will take into account any technology problems that arrise; i.e. you won't fail the class because your internet went out.
+Grading will take into account any technology problems that arrise, i.e., you won't fail the class because your internet went out.

 * Assignments